WGribaa/Winning-DeepFake-Review/README.md

 ![Kaggle DeepFake Header](images/kaggle_view.PNG)

 Facebook granted to the winners a total of 1 million dollars.
-The goals was to design an algorightm which is able to detect whether a video is a deepfake.
+The goal was to design an algorithm able to detect whether a video is a deepfake.

-Some troubles regarding a winning team who trained on a set of videos expanded by external sources like Youtube and Flickr occured, bu finally Selim Seferbekow won by a quite small margin, compared to the second who actually was a team.
+Some troubles regarding a winning team who trained on a set of videos expanded by external sources like Youtube and Flickr occured, but finally Selim Seferbekow won by a quite small margin, compared to the second who actually was a team.

 ### b.
 Links  <a name="links">